Gaston use enforcement of building requirements

 “We can deliver be aware on a one-via-one basis,” Sciba said.
 “We can hand deliver.”

 Additionally, the county is changing how it assesses a domestic price if the situation escalates to demolition — something that normally doesn’t appear quite several times a year.
-Instead of assessing a price for a domestic, the county will now use installed property values.
-If the damage is determined to be extra than 50% of the value of a home, Sciba said, the county might be able to demolish it.
-There’s the initial research, formal complaint, and listening to earlier than enforcement receives to that factor inside the method, even though.
+Instead of determining a price for a domestic, the county will now use installed property values.
+If the damage is determined to be more than 50% of the value of a home, Sciba said, the county might be able to demolish it.
+There’s the initial research, formal complaint, and listening earlier than enforcement receives to that factor inside the method, even though.